CATEGORY:

 Metrics & Measurement

-1) Task completion rate
+1) Task completion time

 Recorded per task and compared qualitatively to baseline observations from the previous version of the tool.

-3) Indicator comprehension
+2) Indicator comprehension

 Measured through follow-up questions after task completion, focusing on whether users could correctly explain: